emmajanedrews/base-template/_posts/2017-12-01-mortgage-minute-3-loan-products-for-veterans.md

 {% include pullquote.html %}

-With this loan, Trever and I have literally helped to put veterans into homes with next to nothing.
+With this loan, Trever and I have helped to put veterans into homes with next to nothing.
 Sometimes, they even get a small amount of money back at the closing table.&nbsp;

 Locally, the Texas Vet Program is an amazing extension of the VA loan. **This program does charge a participation fee, but ultimately saves thousands in the long-term for veterans**.&nbsp;